stp14/signal-kasm/README.md

 It will then go through Cloudflare and set up a tunnel, an access application, and an access rule to add your email to the allow list.

+You will need:
+- A Cloudflare account
+- A domain registered with Cloudflare
+- `docker.io` and `docker-compose-plugin` installed on your system
+- This repo

 ## Setup

-Step 1: Clone this repository

-Step 2: Ensure you have `docker.io` and the `docker-compose-plugin` installed

 Before proceeding, you will need to go to Cloudflare and set up an API key.